shuhao-dong/Haptic-Motor-Control/README.md

 Update: 24/10/2022
 1. Fix the baud rate being to low resulting in slower haptic motor motion.

-Update: 22/11/2022
-1. Add IMU sensor reading function

 Wait to do:
 1. Build low pass filter for data analysis
+2. Add BNO055 sensor reading to BLE 33 script